 Pages can have the following actions as described in each section below.

-Actions menu is a tab displayed in the ribbon on all page types, and contains relevant tasks for the current page.
+The Actions menu is a displayed in the action bar on all page types, and contains relevant tasks for the current page.
 Typically, you add processing tasks and creation tasks in the Actions menu.
 To add processing actions such as posting a sale order, you must use the

 Some examples from the Customer page are as follows: